PatTheHyruler/RescueTube/README.md

-Backend for a web application that archives content from online video platforms (currently only YouTube).
+Web application that archives content from online video platforms (currently only YouTube).

 Started as a university homework project, the code for which can be found here: